P-i-N/json5/README.md

 ## Overview

 ### `json5::document`
-This is the main data structure for all library operations.
+This is the root data structure for all library operations.
 It is an **immutable** container of all values, strings, objects and holds finished parsed representation of your JSON data.

-Most parsing, reading and writing operations are done with `json5::from_`* and `json5::to_`* functions:
+You can initialize `json5::document` either by using `json5::builder` (see below) or by using `json5::from_`* functions:

 **`json5::from_file`** - loads and parses JSON data from file into *`json5::document`* instance:
 ```cpp